redweasel/causticsbox/README.md

 Then run the file `causticsbox.py` using python.

 This section will be improved as the project moves forward.
 E.g. packages might be changed or replaced.

+### Setup for Development
+1. Get VSCode.
+2. Install git and clone the repository using `Source Control > Clone Repository > paste "https://github.com/redweasel/causticsbox"`
+3. Make sure the python extension is correctly installed and configured in VSCode.
+4. Install python packages using `pip3 install numpy pygame PyOpenGL PyOpenGL-accelerate`
+5. Go to VSCode settings (JSON) and add the line `"python.linting.pylintArgs": ["--extension-pkg-whitelist=pygame"],`